 The Lord has repeatedly directed my attention to Psalm 44:3 lately: "It was not by their sword that they won the land, nor did their arm bring them victory; it was your right hand, your arm, and the light of your face, for you loved them."
-(NIV) When I pondered why He was leading me to this passage so frequently, I realized it was because the Father wants me to "be like Jesus."
+(NIV) When I pondered why He was leading me to this passage so often, I realized it was because the Father wants me to "be like Jesus."
 Let me explain...

 Tom, one of Abba's children